Pregnancy Test and Due Date

 Home pregnancy tests

-When a menstrual period is late, a woman may use a home pregnancy test to determine whether she is pregnant.
+When a menstrual period is late, a woman can use a home pregnancy test to check whether she is pregnant.
 Home pregnancy tests detect human chorionic gonadotropin (hCG) in urine.
 Human chorionic gonadotropin is a hormone produced by the placenta early in pregnancy.

 Did You Know...